-§ 361 Establishment of Human Relations Commission.
+§ 97.5.
+Establishment of Human Relations Commission.

-1. Pursuant to 43 P.S. § 962.1 of the Pennsylvania Human Relations Act, there is hereby established a Human Relations Commission in and for Doylestown Borough (hereinafter referred to as the "Doylestown Human Relations Commission" or the "Commission").

-- 2. The Doylestown Human Relations Commission shall consist of no fewer than seven and no more that fifteen members, who shall serve overlapping terms of three years each.
-At all times there shall be an odd number of members.
+- 1. Pursuant to 43 P.S. § 962.1 of the Pennsylvania Human Relations Act, there is hereby established a Human Relations Commission in and for Newtown Borough (hereinafter referred to as the "Newtown Human Relations Commission" or the "Commission"). - 2.
+The Newtown Human Relations Commission shall consist of no fewer than three and no more than five members, who shall serve overlapping terms of three years each.
+There shall be an odd number of members, though the Commission may continue to operate with an even number of members pending appointment of new members, if necessary.
 All members of the Commission shall be appointed by the Borough Council.
 The Commission may elect up to three nonvoting, ex officio members to broaden the diversity that serves on the Commission.
-Members shall be residents of the Borough or individuals who work full time within Doylestown Borough.
-No voting member of the Doylestown Human Relations Commission shall hold any office in any political party.
-Members of the Doylestown Human Relations Commission shall serve without salary but may be paid expenses incurred in the performance of their duties, as approved by Borough Council.
+Members shall be residents of the Borough or individuals who work full-time within Newtown Borough.
+No voting member of the Newtown Human Relations Commission shall hold any office in any political party.
+Members of the Newtown Human Relations Commission shall serve without salary but may be paid expenses incurred in the performance of their duties, as approved by Borough Council.
 Paid staff may be hired, as approved by Borough Council, to assist in the performance of the duties of the Commission. - 3.
-One of the Commission's members shall be appointed as the Chairperson of the Commission by Borough Council.
-The Chairperson will be responsible for setting Commission meetings, coordinating with the Doylestown Borough Clerk regarding received complaints and answers, and generally ensuring that the duties of the Commission are fulfilled.
+One of the Commission's members shall be appointed as the Chairperson of the Commission by the members of the Commission.
+The Chairperson will be responsible for setting Commission meetings, coordinating with the Newtown Borough Secretary regarding received complaints and answers, and generally ensuring that the duties of the Commission are fulfilled.
 The Chairperson may delegate responsibility for Commission duties to specific Commissioners or to paid staff, if applicable. - 4.
-Borough Council hereby grants to the Borough Human Relations Council all of the powers necessary to the execution of its duties (as set forth below), provided that those powers shall not exceed those exercised by the Pennsylvania Human Relations Commission under the Pennsylvania Human Relations Act.
+Borough Council hereby grants to the Borough Human Relations Commission all of the powers necessary to the execution of its duties (as set forth below), provided that those powers shall not exceed those exercised by the Pennsylvania Human Relations Commission under the Pennsylvania Human Relations Act.

-§ 362 Procedures; Expanded Procedures.
+§ 97.6.
+Procedures; Expanded Procedures.

-1. Filing a complaint.
+1. Filing a Complaint.

-- a.
-Any person(s) claiming to be aggrieved by an unlawful practice may make, sign and file a verified complaint alleging violations of this chapter, which shall include the following information: - i.
-The name and address of the aggrieved person(s); - ii.
-The name and address of the person(s) alleged to have committed the prohibited practice; - iii.
-A concise statement of the facts, including pertinent dates, constituting the alleged discriminatory practice; - iv.
-If applicable, the address and a description of the dwelling unit which is involved; and - v.
-Such other information as may be required by the Borough. - b.
-Complaints may be filed in person at the Borough Clerk's office or by mailing such complaints to the Borough Clerk's office or to the Chairperson of the Human Relations Commission.
-All complaints must be received by the Borough Clerk's office or by the Human Relations Commission within 180 days of the alleged act of discrimination to be considered timely.
+- A. Any person(s) claiming to be aggrieved by an unlawful practice may make, sign and file a verified complaint alleging violations of this Ordinance, which shall include the following information: - (1) The name and address of the aggrieved person(s); - (2) The name and address of the person(s) alleged to have committed the prohibited practice; - (3) A concise statement of the facts, including pertinent dates, constituting the alleged discriminatory practice;

-c.
-The Borough Clerk's office shall convey all original complaints received by that office to the Chairperson of the Human Relations Commission within 10 days of the office's receipt of such complaints.
+- (4) If applicable, the address and a description of the dwelling unit which is involved; and - (5) Such other information as may be required by the Borough. - B. Complaints may be filed in person at Borough Hall or by mailing such complaints to Borough Hall or to the Chairperson of the Human Relations Commission.
+All complaints must be received by the Borough Secretary or by the Human Relations Commission within 180 days of the alleged act of discrimination to be considered timely. - C. The Borough Secretary shall convey all original complaints received by that office to the Chairperson of the Human Relations Commission within 10 days of the office's receipt of such complaints.

-2. Notification and answer.
+2. Notification and Answer.